FindMySchool LogoFindMySchool

 Yewlands Academy has a clear improvement journey and a strong focus on personal development and student support.
 The most recent inspection judged personal development as Good and safeguarding as effective, while identifying that the quality of education, behaviour and leadership still require improvement.

-In the FindMySchool dataset, the academy’s GCSE performance sits below England average overall, with a GCSE outcomes rank of 3,198th in England and 35th in Sheffield.
+In the FindMySchool results, the academy's GCSE performance sits below England average overall, with a GCSE academic outcomes rank of 3,138th in England and a local secondary rank of 30th in Sheffield.
 Progress 8 is negative, which indicates pupils make less progress than similar pupils nationally, on average.

 Applications are made through Sheffield’s co-ordinated admissions process.
-For September 2026 entry, the closing date for applications is 31 October 2025, with offers issued on 02 March 2026.
+For Year 7 entry in September 2027 in Sheffield, applications close on 31 October 2026, with offers issued on 1 March 2027.

 The published enrichment programme includes activities such as Debating Club, Public Speaking, Dungeons & Dragons, Bake Off, Poetry Club, Rainbow Club, School Band, and School Production, alongside sports clubs and homework support.